PlayFab/gsdk/UnrealPlugin/ThirdPersonMPBuild.md

 ## Navigation

-You are now ready to [deploy your game server](ThirdPersonMPLocalDeploy.md) to PlayFab MPS and test your project in the cloud.
+You are now ready to [test your game server](ThirdPersonMPLocalDeploy.md) on your local machine.

 Alternately, you can return to the main [Unreal GSDK Plugin](README.md#deploy-to-playfab) guide.